 As the humanitarian sector scales the distribution of cash aid, they increasingly need smart digital solutions to help them do it effectively.
 Together with the GSMA Mobile for Humanitarian Innovation (M4H) team we investigated the business case for using mobile money to facilitate these cash transfers, the challenges first movers were experiencing, and the competitive edge mobile money holds with other available digital solutions.

 Overall, mobile money is a competitive solution, but much work still needs to be done so it is easy to implement for humanitarian organisations and provides meaningful revenues for providers.
-The path to success will involve closer coordination between the sectors, including a partnership model which treats many of the investment costs as public goods, to be funded by public sector entities.
+The path to success will involve closer coordination between the sectors, including a partnership model which treats many of the investment costs as public goods.

-Key findings from this work were included in the GSMA publication Landscaping the Digital Humanitarian Ecosystem.
+Key findings from this project were also included in the publication Landscaping the Digital Humanitarian Ecosystem.